 Why there is a need to do research on clientelism?

-In political science literature the concept of clientelism has been investigated since 1960s.
+In political science literature, the concept of clientelism has been investigated since the 1960s.
 This concept came to attract immense scholarly interest, and in the first year since its introduction in the lexicon of political scientists countless books and articles have been devoted to the exploration of clientelistic phenomena in the context of developed and developing countries.
 This interest did not last for long, however, and as Kitschelt and Wilkinson point out, ‘between 1978 and the late 1990s very little of theoretical consequence has been written about clientelism’ (2007a: 6).
 Then came two seminal works; the edited volumes by Piattoni (2001a and b) and Kitschelt and Wilkinson (2007a and b), which made significant contributions to the literature.
 Ever since then research on clientelism has been stagnating again.
-The aim of this issue is to rekindle interest in the concept of political clientelism, and to add new or updated case studies to the literature particularly from the South Asian perceptive.
+The aim of this issue is to rekindle interest in the concept of political clientelism and to add new or updated case studies to the literature particularly from the South Asian perceptive.

 - Does decentralisation in local bodies promote clientelism in South Asia?